 Alpha-GPC – 300mg

-You’ll find Alpha-GPC in a variety of supplements, but it will sometimes be referred to as Alpha glycerylphosphorylcholine.
+You’ll find Alpha-GPC in various supplements, sometimes referred to as Alpha glyceryl phosphorylcholine.
 It’s produced from soy or sunflower lecithin and can be found naturally in the body.

 As the longer name suggests, Alpha-GPC helps supply the brain with choline.
-This is an essential nutrient for the brain that will increase memory, mental energy, and even protect the brain.
+This is an essential nutrient for the brain that will increase memory and mental energy and even protect the brain.

 Recommended Dosage: 400-1,200mg daily